Ted Goddard, Guitarist & Music Educator

 Arizona Music and Entertainment Hall of Fame (AMEHOF) Advisory Council

 Jazz in Arizona, Inc. (JiA)

-American Federation of Musicians of the United States and Canada (AFM), Local 586
+American Federation of Musicians (AFM), Local 586

 Phoenix Symphony: Bob Bernhardt, Bill Conti, Michael Feinstein conducted by John Oddo, Lawrence Golan, Richard Hayman, Michael Krajewski, Carol Lawrence, Hermann Michael, Madelyn Renee Monti, Robert Moody, Rita Moreno, Luciano Pavarotti conducted by Leone Magiera, Bernadette Peters conducted by Marvin Laird, Rodgers & Hammerstein Review conducted by Tito Muñoz, Dennis Rowland conducted by Michael Christie, Gunther Schuller, Frederica von Stade, Roger Williams, Die sieben Todsünden and Threepenny Opera by Kurt Weill, Lord of the Rings Symphony conducted by Alexander Mickelthwate, George Gershwin’s Porgy and Bess conducted by Richard Westerfield and Rhapsody on Gershwin conducted by Loras John Schissel, Leonard Bernstein’s West Side Story, and various “Pops” programs.